iechor/docs/content/compose/compose-application-model.md

 ---
 title: How Compose works
 description: Understand how Compose works and the Compose application model with an illustrative example
-keywords: compose, docker compose, compose specification, compose model
+keywords: compose, iechor compose, compose specification, compose model
 aliases:
 - /compose/compose-file/02-model/
 - /compose/compose-yaml-file/
 ---

-Docker Compose relies on a YAML configuration file, usually named `compose.yaml`.
+iEchor Compose relies on a YAML configuration file, usually named `compose.yaml`.

 The `compose.yaml` file follows the rules provided by the [Compose Specification](compose-file/_index.md) in how to define multi-container applications.
-This is the Docker Compose implementation of the formal [Compose Specification](https://github.com/compose-spec/compose-spec).
+This is the iEchor Compose implementation of the formal [Compose Specification](https://github.com/compose-spec/compose-spec).

 {{< accordion title="The Compose application model" >}}